redpawn96/shaiya-episode-6/README.md

 | 0x16021200 | PT     | ps0182    | :x:                |
 | 0x16032100 | PT     | ps0189    | :x:                |

-## Perfect Lapisian Cube
+## Perfect Lapisian Combination

-Use item 101101 to activate the window.
-See system message 510 for more information.
+Use item `101101` to activate the window.
+The `ReqLuc` value is the number of lapisian required for combination.
+See system message `510` for more information.

 ## Safety Enchant Scroll